Maxence995/TechChamps_casus/README.md

 This will open the HTML report in your default browser, showing detailed test results and any failures.

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## Troubleshooting

-If you encounter any issues, ensure that all dependencies are correctly installed and that you're using a compatible version of Node.js.
-If problems persist, please check the Playwright documentation or open an issue in this repository.
+If you encounter any issues:

+1. Ensure that all dependencies are correctly installed and that you're using a compatible version of Node.js.
+2. Check that your `.env` file is properly configured.
+3. Verify that you have the latest version of Playwright browsers installed.
+4. If problems persist, please check the [Playwright documentation](https://playwright.dev/docs/intro) or open an issue in this repository.